How To Find A Coffee Bean Supplier

 Farms

 You don’t need to buy coffee beans from a farm to make your cafe successful.
 However, many specialty coffee shops keep in touch with the farms from which they buy their beans.
-A lot of business owners keep in touch with their supplier farms.
-For some people, it means going to the farms, bringing them supplies, and getting to know the farmers on a more personal level.
+A lot of business owners stay in touch with their supplier farms.
+For some people, it means going to the farms, bringing them supplies, and getting to know the farmers more personally.

 However, the exporting process is a big problem.
-You have to do a lot more work than just send beans to your roastery.
-You’ll need to find an exporter or importer to get the beans from the coffee producer and to figure out how to pay taxes and follow regulations when moving coffee across borders.
+You must do much more work than sending beans to your roastery.
+You’ll need to find an exporter or importer to get the beans from the coffee producer and figure out how to pay taxes and follow regulations when moving coffee across borders.

 Try Before You Buy

-If you work with a coffee importer or a farm, you need to try their products before you buy them.
-This is an important part of the sourcing process.
+If you work with a coffee importer or a farm, you must try their products before buying them.
+This is an integral part of the sourcing process.
 “Cupping” is the standard way to sample coffees in the industry.
-It involves looking at, smelling, and tasting coffee samples to see how they compare to each other.
+It involves looking at, smelling, and tasting coffee samples to see how they compare.

 How it works:

 You can get a sample of each coffee you want to try from a potential supplier.
-You get 250 to 500 grams of each coffee you ask for from the importers and/or the farms.
-Samples from importers may come ready to grind, or they may be green beans that you need to lightly roast before you can test them out and see how they taste.
+You get 250 to 500 grams of each coffee you request from the importers and the farms.
+Samples from importers may come ready to grind or be green beans that you need to lightly roast before you can test them out and see how they taste.

 As a rule, green beans are the sample food from farms.
-Samples should be roasted as needed so that you can accurately compare them all.
-Keep the roast level of each coffee the same across the samples so you can do this.
+Samples should be roasted as needed to compare them all accurately.
+Keep the roast level of each coffee across the pieces so you can do this.

 How To Find A Coffee Bean Supplier

 To look at each sample, follow the “cupping” process.
-Each type of coffee will need five glass cups and one bowl of water.
-You also need water, a kettle, glass cups, trays, tasting spoons, and one bowl of water for each type of coffee.
-When you’re “cupping” your coffee, be sure to keep the same amount of coffee, water temperature, glass cup size, grind, and extraction time for each cup of coffee.
+Each type of coffee will need five glass cups and one water bowl.
+You also need water, a kettle, glass cups, trays, tasting spoons, and one water bowl for each type of coffee.
+When “cupping” your coffee, keep the same amount of coffee, water temperature, glass cup size, grind, and extraction time for each cup.

 • Prepare the area where you will be “cupping” so that it is ready.